Small Favor

 Small Favor is the tenth book in The Dresden Files, Jim Butcher's continuing series about wizard detective Harry Blackstone Copperfield Dresden.
 The book stayed on the New York Times Best Seller list for 3 weeks following its release, attaining the number 2 spot during its first week.
 Small Favor is available as an eBook and an audio CD (ISBN 0-14-314339-5).

+The cover art by illustrator Christian McGrath depicts Harry standing in front of a brick wall, with his wizard's staff in one hand and a revolver in the other, as flames rise around him.

 Plot summary

-One year after the events in White Night, Dresden is confronted by Queen Mab calling in one of the favors owed her by Harry: that he be her "Emissary", and protect John Marcone.
-Despite repeated attacks by gruffs - soldiers in service of Summer - he tracks Marcone's movements across the city.
-He finds Hendricks and Ms. Gard at one of Marcone's safe houses, having survived an attack by the Denarians, whom he learns have abducted Marcone.
-Ms. Gard formally requests that the White Council file an objection to the abduction of one signatory of the Unseelie Accords by another.
-Luccio, captain of the Wardens, agrees to bring in the Archive (a twelve-year-old girl Harry named "Ivy") as a neutral party.
+One year after the events in White Night, Dresden is attacked by a squad of gruffs - goat-like soldiers who serve the Summer Court - and called by Sgt.
+Karrin Murphy to the scene of a destroyed building that had belonged to John Marcone.
+Winter Queen Mab confronts Dresden and calls in one of the two favors he still owes her, ordering him to locate Marcone.
+After avoiding a second gruff attack, he tracks down Hendricks and Ms. Gard at one of Marcone's safehouses; they are attacked by a group of Denarians, and Dresden realizes that they have abducted Marcone.
+Gard formally requests that the White Council file an objection to the abduction of one signatory of the Unseelie Accords by another.
+Anastasia Luccio, captain of the Wardens, agrees to bring in the Archive (a young girl nicknamed "Ivy" by Dresden) as a neutral arbitrator.

 Dresden meets Murphy at McAnally's.
-After he updates her, a huge gruff enters to challenge Dresden to a duel, and is saved by Murphy invoking her duties as a law officer.
-While Thomas is distracting the gruffs, Dresden confronts Ms. Gard and convinces her to tell him of a case of blood samples kept in a locker at Union Station.
-Harry and Michael are attacked at Union station by Winter minions and the elder gruff but recover the samples.
-Grievously wounded, the elder gruff leaves, warning Dresden that the eldest brother gruff will kill him.
-Harry also meets up with Ivy the Archive, her bodyguard Kincaid, and Warden Captain Luccio, who retreat to the safety of Dresden's warded apartment.
+After he updates her, a huge gruff enters to challenge Dresden to a duel, but relents when Murphy invokes her duties as a law officer.
+While Thomas is distracting the gruffs, Dresden persuades Gard to let him use her collection of hair/blood samples in finding Marcone.
+Dresden and Michael Carpenter travel to Union Station to retrieve the samples, but must fend off minions of Winter and an even larger gruff.
+After suffering severe injuries, the gruff promises that his eldest brother will kill Dresden before returning to the Nevernever.
+Once Ivy and her bodyguard Kincaid arrive, the group retreats to Dresden's apartment in order to formulate a strategy for dealing with the Denarians.

-The Archive schedules a meeting between Dresden and Nicodemus at the Shedd Aquarium.
-During the negotiations, Dresden realizes it's a charade to kidnap the Archive.
-Dresden and Ivy team up to fight off the Denarians.
-Even though they kill almost every Denarian, Ivy is captured.
-Nicodemus plans to coerce Ivy into accepting a blackened denarius.
-In desperation, Dresden offers Nicodemus all the denarii that the Knights of the Cross have collected and a Sword of the Cross, as Ivy being corrupted would be an unstoppable force for evil.
-Before Dresden's meeting with Nicodemus, Michael asks Dresden about his blasting rod.
-Dresden realizes he lost his rod after his meeting with Queen Mab, but he is not sure how or why, and concludes he has been mentally manipulated.